 It is always important to help others understand the Endocannabinoid system.
 Let’s face it, even many doctors know very little about the ECS, because it is such a recent discovery.
 Information surrounding this system is not in standard textbooks that most med students have used over the last fifty years.
 Doctors are starting to take notice as science becomes more excited about their discoveries in this field, but it surely is slow-going.

-For those using CBD for medically purposes, don’t let the stigma hinder you.
+For those using CBD for medically purposes, don’t let the cannabis stigma hinder you.
 Use the opportunity to share your story and clarify that you aren’t on ‘drugs’ or ‘smoking weed’, in fact, you are avoiding them (the prescription kind anyway).
 Don’t be afraid to comment on that Facebook story about cannabis that shows up in your newsfeed.
 Chime in with your story.

 Understanding the laws in your state and in the country are crucial so that you can easily refute any misinformation.
 With the new laws being passed recently people are even more confused.
 More than a few believe that the recent Farm Bill just legalized marijuana in the US.
 Again, they don’t know that the Cannabis Sativa and Cannabis Indica plants are a family of plants, and not all are equal or the same.